-A couple of weekends ago we were invited to cross the waters into Wales and enjoy a long family weekend at Bluestone Wales.
+We were invited to cross the waters into Wales and enjoy a long family weekend at Bluestone Wales.
 I think I may have actually squealed with delight when the invitation came through as it’s a place I have seen many people visit before but hadn’t had the opportunity to go to ourselves yet.
-We are a good 6-7 hours’ drive away so we had planned on setting off early in the morning to be able to make the most of our first day there but then we realised that it was the day of Beanie Boy’s Reception Garden Party and he had been so busy learning his Maypole Dancing that I didn’t want him to miss out s we decided to wait to leave at the end of his Garden Party.

-The sun was shining brightly for pretty much our entire journey until we were about an hour away from Bluestone.
-The children had slept or played on their tablets or with their toys and thankfully the journey hadn’t been too stressful.
-By the time we arrived it was starting to get dark and it was way past the Bean’s bedtimes.
-The gentlemen who met us at the Security Gates got our stay off to a good start, he was super friendly and completely understood that we would be tired after our long journey so he processed our arrival quickly and gave us instructions of how to find our lodge.
+By the time we arrived, it was starting to get dark and it was way past the Bean’s bedtimes.
+The gentleman who met us at the security gates got our stay off to a good start, he was super friendly and completely understood that we would be tired after our long journey so he processed our arrival quickly and gave us instructions on how to find our Gateholm lodge accommodation.

-One thing which really impressed Hubby and I was how well he house was geared towards families with young children, there are stair gates at the top and bottom of the stairs, a highchair in the dining area and a travel cot in the master bedroom.
+One thing which really impressed Hubby and me was how well the house was geared towards families with young children, there are stair gates at the top and bottom of the stairs, a high chair in the dining area and a travel cot in the master bedroom.
 We didn’t need to use any of them as Jelly Bean is a ‘big boy’ now but it’s great for families who do need them.

-Hubby and I were pretty pooped ourselves after our long drive so it wasn’t long before we followed the Beans to bed and slept beautifully in the extremely comfortable beds.
+Hubby and I felt pretty tired ourselves after our long drive so it wasn’t long before we followed the Beans to bed and slept beautifully in the extremely comfortable beds.
 There were spare pillows if we needed them but they were so bouncy we definitely only needed one each.

 Bluestone Wales was off to an extremely impressive start . . .